Homemade Electrolyte Drink: A Precise g/L Recipe with Canadian Ingredients

 Multiply the recipe by 20, blend the powders thoroughly in a sealed container, and weigh out ~24 g (Light) or ~56 g (Intense) per litre when needed.
 Store the blend airtight — citric acid and citrates are hygroscopic and will clump in humid conditions.

-• Eyeballing potassium.
+- Eyeballing potassium.
 Potassium is the one to treat with respect.
 Follow the dosage, and if you have kidney issues or take medication affecting potassium levels, talk to a healthcare professional before using any electrolyte product — homemade or commercial.

-• Using bath-grade Epsom salt or other non-food powders.
+- Using bath-grade Epsom salt or other non-food powders.
 Only use food-grade (FCC/USP) ingredients with a COA.
 Our guide on buying food-grade bulk ingredients in Quebec explains what to check.

 Single-serve electrolyte pouches commonly retail between $1 and $2.50 per portion in Canada.
 Mixed from bulk ingredients, a litre of the Light profile uses under 25 g of powder total — a few cents of citrates and citric acid plus the sugar.
 Even accounting for the scale and your time, the per-portion cost drops by an order of magnitude, and you control exactly what's in the bottle: no dyes, no flavour system you didn't choose, no "proprietary blend."

-For businesses: from kitchen recipe to product
+How do businesses go from kitchen recipe to product?

 Ready to mix?
 Start with the core trio: sodium citrate, potassium citrate and magnesium citrate.